undergrad-partner-school

 Campus Life

 Not everything at University of La Verne is about learning and grades: campus life is an essential part of your educational experience.
-Check out some info about social life at University of La Verne.
+Find out some details about campus life at University of La Verne.

 Student Organizations

-In case you're interested in acting, there is a drama club you can consider joining.
-Interested in media and communication?
-University of La Verne publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+For students interested in media and communication, University of La Verne publishes its own newspaper and has its own radio station.

 Student Services

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are 24-hour emergency phone and alarm devices.
 The dormitory entrances are electronically operated.
 There is a 24-hour security patrol.
-The after-hours transportation/escort service is available.
+The transport/escort service operates during late hours.

-This school has a health clinic with personal/psychological counseling.
-In addition, other services like Veteran's Affairs are available to the students of University of La Verne.
+There is a medical clinic with personal/psychological counseling.
+In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of La Verne.

 All in all, campus life at University of La Verne is rich and vibrant and provides everything most students need.